Buzz-your-girlfriend-woof/github-slideshow/_posts/0000-01-02-Buzz-your-girlfriend-woof.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+go to your room: "Welcome to our second slide!"
 ---
-Your text
+drink soda, add file, pee bed
 Use the left arrow to go back!